Abbotsbury Railway: Takeover by the GWR

-The end of the independent existence of the Abbotsbury Railway came suddenly, when a Board meeting on 19 November 1895 approved the terms of a sale to the GWR.
-The purchase was formalised on 1 August 1896.
+The end of the independent existence of the Abbotsbury Railway came suddenly, when a board meeting on 19 November 1895 approved the terms of a sale to the GWR.
+The purchase was formalised on 7 August 1896 by the Great Western Railway (Additional Powers) Act 1896 (59 & 60 Vict. c. ccxxxii).
 The purchase cost the GWR £27,561.

 Railmotors

 In 1905 the GWR introduced railmotors, self contained passenger coaches with their own steam power unit, in order to respond to the demand for frequent passenger trains stopping more frequently.
 Additional halts were opened between Dorchester and Weymouth, served by the new trains.
 The first train from Weymouth and its return working were operated by railmotors from early June 1905, and there was now a Sunday passenger service, all worked by railmotors.
 The entire branch train service was worked by railmotors from 1 October 1905.

 In May 1906 a halt was opened at Coryates, between Portesham and Broadwey.
 Broadway station had been renamed Broadwey in 1895, and on 1 January 1913 Broadwey station was renamed Upwey, to avoid confusion with Broadway in Worcestershire.